What is a Hysterectomy?

 - Avoid inserting anything into your vagina, including douches and tampons

-- Call your gynecologist if you experience any signs of infection, such as fever, chills, nausea, or vomiting
+- Call your healthcare provider if you experience any signs of infection, such as fever, chills, nausea, or vomiting